aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-images/get-image-information-from-a-slide/_index.md

 ## **Introduction**

 The following API method allows you to easily read information about images placed on a slide in a PowerPoint document.
 You can find out the following image properties: width, height, type, etc.
+You can optionally limit the output to images related to a specific shape, specifying its index or alternative text.

 ## **GetSlideImages**